Queen Elizabeth History

 Queen Elizabeth proved popular and over the coming months the ship was fully booked.
 On 17 April 1947 Queen Elizabeth ran aground near Brambles Bank as she made her approach to Southampton in thick fog.
 The ship was successfully re~floated.

-When Pan Am flew the first Boeing 707 service across the Atlantic, the future for Queen Elizabeth was running out.
-By 1962 the decline in the number of passengers led to an announcement that the ship would be used more and more for cruises.
-As such, cruises from New York to Nassau began in February 1963.
+When Pan American World Airways flew the first Boeing 707 service across the Atlantic, the future for Queen Elizabeth was in doubt.
+By 1962 the decline in the number of passengers on the Atlantic service led to an announcement that the ship would be used more and more for cruises.

-Queen Elizabeth was sold to a group of Philedelphia businessmen with the intention of turning her into a floating hotel in Florida.
+Queen Elizabeth was initially sold to a group of Philadelphian businessmen, who intended on turning her into a floating hotel in Florida.
 The ship made her final transatlantic crossing on 5 November 1968 before she was withdrawn from Cunard service.

-Once in Florida, the ship was opened to the public in February 1969, however this venture didn’t last and the ship was closed that same year.
-In late 1970 the ship was auctioned and bought by C.Y.Tung, Hong Kong.
-The intention was to turn the ship into a floating university and she sailed for Hong Kong for conversion.
+Once in Florida, the ship was opened to the public, however this venture didn’t last and the ship was closed in late 1969.
+In 1970 the ship was auctioned and bought by C.Y.Tung, Hong Kong, who planned to convert the liner into the world’s largest Floating University.

-Re-named Seawise University, the ship’s transformation was almost complete when a series of fires broke out aboard the ship causing her to burn out and sink in the harbour.
+Re-named Seawise University, the ship sailed for Hong Kong to be converted.
+The transformation was almost complete when a series of fires broke out aboard the ship, causing her to burn out and sink in the harbour.

 Image source: Simplon Post Cards